-The majority of my professional career has been devoted to development of blood-wetted medical devices.
-Equally important as the devices themselves, my research focuses on the methodology by which they are designed, and used clinically.
-For example, my group was one of the pioneers in physiological feedback control of implanted ventricular assist devices.
-We also developed one of the first decision support programs for identifying heart failure patients who could potentially recover with the acute mechanical circulatory assistance.
-Over the past 24 years, I have contributed to the development of several heart-assist devices used clinically, including the Heartmate-II, Novacor, Ventracor, TandemHeart, and Levacor.
-In 1997, I directed a multidisciplinary team that produced the Streamliner heart-assist device - the world's first magnetically levitated rotodynamic blood pump to be tested in-vivo.
+The majority of Prof. Antaki's professional career has been devoted to development of blood-wetted medical devices.
+His research focuses on the methodology by which these devices are designed and used clinically.
+His group was one of the pioneers in physiological feedback control of implanted ventricular assist devices, and also developed one of the first decision support programs for identifying heart failure patients who could potentially recover with the acute mechanical circulatory assistance.
+Over the past 24 years, Antaki has contributed to the development of several heart-assist devices used clinically, including the Heartmate-II, Novacor, Ventracor, TandemHeart, and Levacor.
+In 1997, he directed a multidisciplinary team that produced the Streamliner heart-assist device - the world's first magnetically levitated rotodynamic blood pump to be tested in-vivo.

-The current emphasis of my research involves five application areas: circulatory support systems for children, decision-support tools for severe heart failure, diagnostic technology for the home and point-of-care to improve patient engagement, multi-scale modeling of thrombosis in artificial circulation, and development of medical devices for global health.
+The current emphasis of Prof. Antaki's research involves five application areas: circulatory support systems for children, decision-support tools for severe heart failure, diagnostic technology for the home and point-of-care to improve patient engagement, multi-scale modeling of thrombosis in artificial circulation, and development of medical devices for global health.
 A nascent, overarching project aims to accelerate medical innovation by professional networking between physicians, medical product designers, and patients.
-In summary, although my interest and experience is diverse, they share a common theme of improving healthcare though biomedical engineering.
+Although these interests and experiences are diverse, they share a common theme of improving healthcare though biomedical engineering.

 - Antaki, J F., R Wampler.
 2012.
 "The Future of Mechanical Circulatory Support."
 In Mechanical Circulatory Support: A Companion to Braunwald's Heart Disease , edited by RL Kormos & L Miller , 333-335.